 Explore The Western Cape Through Wine With Wine Flies

-Wine flies when you’re having fun: experience real wine with real people on this blast of a wine tour
+Wine flies when you’re having fun: experience real wine with real people on this exciting wine tour

 When it comes to wine, more is more.
 With over 2000 vineyards and wine estates in the Western Cape, deciding which ones are worth the visit can be quite overwhelming.
 This is where Wine Flies come in.
 This boutique touring company offers the experience of exploring the province through wine.
 With four different tour packages, you can visit up to five wine estates a day – and even more if you choose to go on a weekend away.

-We leave Middelvlei and make our way to LovanE, a small wine estate 6.5km out of Stellenbosch.
-“We like to go to the small, and often forgotten, wine estates in the region,” Terrance shares.
-To all those who still have the space for, a wine, chocolate and biltong tasting is on offer.
-“The closest thing Americans have to biltong is beef jerky,” the on-site tasting host explains.
-Choices like white chocolate and coriander bring out the woody notes of the Shiraz; the spiciness of the droewors complement the medium bodied Cabernet Sauvignon.
-“We work with the winemakers to curate the best tastings and pairings for our guests,” Terrance shares with me.
+If you still have space for it by the time you get there, LovanE offers a wine, chocolate and biltong tasting.
+Choices such as white chocolate and coriander bring out the woody notes of the Shiraz; the spiciness of the droewors complements the medium-bodied Cabernet Sauvignon.
+“We work with the winemakers to curate the best tastings and pairings for our guests,” says Ehlers.

-Tip: The scheduled tours Wine Flies offers run seven days a week.
-Between July and November, a Whale, Wine and Wors tour along the Elgin Valley and in Hermanus is available too.
-Wine Flies can accommodate up to 13 guests so groups of five or more can make a booking and receive a discount.
+Tip: The scheduled tours offered by Wine Flies run seven days a week.
+Between August and December along the Elgin Valley and in Hermanus, they run the Whale, Wine and Wors tour.
+Wine Flies can accommodate up to 13 guests, so groups of five or more can make a booking and receive a discount.
 Private Tours, where you and the Wine Lords plan a customised tour, can be arranged.
 These private tours also allow you to visit other regions outside of Stellenbosch.